 - Highly transparent and optically clear

-- Easy to fabricate and machine
+- Acrylic plastics are easy to fabricate and machine

 Advanced Seals & Gaskets work with a multitude of material manufacturers and suppliers, giving our customers more choice of plastic - our most popular materials being: